-the introduction of Amazon's AWS, reflecting the burgeoning IT startup market.
+Panels A and B of Table A5 in the appendix show that the frequency of encounters rises after the introduction of Amazon's AWS, reflecting the burgeoning IT startup market.
 Of additional note is that the average VC quality increases in the post-AWS period, and that the participation term becomes costlier to the startup.
-The latter result may be due to the higher prevalence of IT startups after the introduction of the cloud.23 Panels C and D Table A4 show similar results when we compare time periods before and during the 2008 crisis (we split the sample around the Lehman bankruptcy on 9/15/2008).
-Unfortunately, because the main sample of contracts is limited by 2010, we are unable to examine the post-crisis period.
+The latter result may be due to the higher prevalence of IT startups after the introduction of the cloud.26 Panels C and D of Table A5 show similar results when we compare time periods before and during the 2008 crisis (we split the sample around the Lehman bankruptcy on 9/15/2008).
+Unfortunately, because the main sample of contracts ends by 2010, we are unable to examine the post-crisis period.